nookit-dev/bnkit/_docs/gpt-utils/explain.md

-This file exports a type called DebugPromptOptions and a function called createDebugPromptFromInputOutput.
-The function takes in two string parameters (input and output) and an optional object parameter (options) that can have properties of functionName, moduleName, and additionalContentToAppend.

-The function creates a string that displays the input and output of a given task/problem, including any additional content specified in the options object.
-If functionName or moduleName are specified, they will be included in the display string as well.

-This module does not depend on any other modules.

-The main feature of this module is to create a debug prompt for displaying input/output for a specific task/problem.
-The prompt can be customized with additional information such as function or module names.

-In technical terms, this module takes in two strings and an optional object parameter.
-It then creates a new string by concatenating the input and output strings along with any additional content specified in the options object.
-If functionName or moduleName are specified, they are also concatenated into the string.
-Finally, the resulting string is returned.
-The module utilizes basic string manipulation techniques and optional parameter handling.
+## Module: createDebugPromptFromInputOutput

+### Dependencies:
+- None

+### Features:
+- Creates a debug prompt from input and output, with optional parameters for function name, module name, and additional content to append.
+- Returns the formatted prompt as a string.

+### Technical Description:
+The `createDebugPromptFromInputOutput` function takes in two strings representing the input and output of a code snippet, along with an optional configuration object containing a function name, module name, and additional content to append.
+It then formats and returns a string prompt including the input and output, as well as any optional configuration parameters.
+The function does not depend on any external modules or libraries, and can be used standalone to generate debug prompts for code testing and troubleshooting.